Managing Director – Joinery Manufacturer

 Due to the manufacturer having never interviewed at this level, Mark and Collingwood's in-house HR specialist held two conference calls with the stakeholders to outline how best to approach interviews.
 An interview itinerary and sample questions based upon initial cultural and technical specification were agreed.
 Within this itinerary, importantly, Collingwood highlighted how the manufacturer best present themselves, and areas to focus on when selling the position to interviewees.

 Of the 15 individuals interested in the position, Mark met with 8 to assess them face-to-face.
-Due to the manufacture having never had a person in this position before, it was agreed they should meet 6 of these individuals.
+Due to the manufacturer having never had a person in this position before, it was agreed they should meet 6 of these individuals.
 In Mark's opinion three stood out, but felt interviewing a broader range, from cross-functional backgrounds, would allow them to refine what was needed.

 All 6 were interviewed.
 Feedback on 5 of the 6 was strong, with the management team (consisting of the two owners and a business consultant) concluding the one rejected fit in technically but culturally would not work.
 It was agreed to further refine a second interview process, bringing back the best 2 for a more relaxed meeting.
 The preferred candidate was offered.
 By nature of their remit, the preferred candidate did not live within comfortable commuting distance.
 Mark, therefore, worked with both candidate and client to organise and negotiate the offer to a satisfactory conclusion.